SpiceJet shares crash nearly 45% in a month; analysts remain 'bearish' - BusinessToday

-Shares of SpiceJet Ltd plunged 10 per cent in Wednesday's early trade to hit a fresh one-year low of Rs 12.88.
-At this level, the stock has cracked 44.55 per cent in the past one month and 73.15 per cent over the last one year.
+Shares of SpiceJet Ltd plunged 10 per cent in Wednesday's early trade to hit a new one-year low of Rs 12.88.
+The stock recovered eventually and settled 1.19 per cent higher at Rs 14.48.
+At this closing level, it has cracked 37.67 per cent in the past one month and 69.81 per cent in a year.

 Exchanges have sought clarification from the budget carrier over a news report titled, "Bangladesh bars SpiceJet from using its airspace over dues; airline says working for early resolution".
 A response from SpiceJet was awaited at the time of publishing this article.